smit4k/Falkon-Bot/README.md

 # Falkon

 ## Purpose
 Falkon is a general purpose Discord utility bot written in Python.
+Its simple, and easy to use.
 ## About contributions
 Contributing isn't welcome.
 This is a personal project, you may enjoy the freedom of this open-source bot.
 ## Current plans for Falkon